ritwizsinha/Atlan-challenge/README.md

   - /upload/pause : Pauses the upload of 'test.csv'
   - /upload/resume: Resumes the upload of 'test.csv'
   - /upload/stop  : Stops the upload of 'test.csv'
-  - /export/start : Starts export from the server
+  - /export/start : Starts export from the database and starts saving data.csv on the server
-  - /export/stop  : Stops the export from the server
+  - /export/stop  : Stops the export from the database and deletes data.csv on the server.

 ## Running